mozhaa/hnpx-sdk/README.md

 ## Origin

-**LLMs can't write a book.** Well, technically they can write _a_ book: they'll generate thousands of words that follow narrative conventions. **But they can't write _your_ book**, the specific story only you have in mind.
-That gap between "AI can write fiction" and "AI can't write the fiction I want" is the core of the workflow, described below.
+**LLMs can't write a good story.** Well, technically they can write _a_ good story: they'll generate thousands of words that follow narrative conventions. **But they can't write _your_ story**, the specific story only you have in mind.
+That gap between "AI can write fiction" and "AI can't write the fiction I want" is the core of the workflow described below.

 Ask an LLM to write a whole chapter, and it'll **speedrun through the plot in about 300 words.** Try going paragraph by paragraph, and you'll find the AI **doesn't know when to stop one scene and start the next.**